-Medicare Part A (Hospital Insurance) or Medicare Part B (Medical Insurance) covers defibrillators for certain people diagnosed with heart failure, depending on whether the surgery takes place in a hospital inpatient or outpatient setting.
+Medicare Part A (Hospital Insurance) or Medicare Part B (Medical Insurance) covers implantable defibrillators for certain people diagnosed with heart failure, depending on whether the surgery takes place in a hospital inpatient or outpatient setting.

 Certain people with Medicare, who are diagnosed with heart failure, are covered.